 The immune system helps to protect us from infection by identifying and attacking bacteria or viruses that can cause illness.
 When the immune system mistakenly responds to a food protein, inflammation and damage to the intestinal tract may result.
 However, having a food allergy does not mean that your child is at increased risk of infections.
-Symptoms of a food allergy can include:

 About 5% of all children under the age of three years are allergic to one or more foods.
 They most often react to milk, eggs, soy, wheat, fish, peanuts, and berries.
 However, almost any food protein can cause an allergic response.